Australia's Albanese, Japan's Kishida meet for defence, energy talks | Headlines

 Australia's Albanese, Japan's Kishida meet for defence, energy talks

-The summit is the fourth for the leaders, since Albanese took office in May.
-Albanese and Kishida were also due to discuss climate change, expressing support for a regional transition to net zero carbon emissions, including boosting investment in clean energy technologies.
+The summit is the fourth for the leaders since Albanese took office in May.
+Albanese and Kishida are also due to discuss climate change, expressing support for a regional transition to net zero carbon emissions, including boosting investment in clean energy technologies.

+Kishida, in his opening remarks, said the two nations had been working to achieve a free and open Indo-Pacific under "an increasingly severe strategic environment".
+"Through this experience, the bonds that tie Japan and Australia together have become much stronger.
+And our two countries have become the central pillar of cooperation among like-minded countries," he said.

 Canberra and Tokyo recently bolstered security ties in response to China's growing military strength in the region.
 In May.
 Kishida and Albanese pledged to work toward a new bilateral declaration on security cooperation.
 A previous joint declaration outlined security cooperation in areas such as counter-terrorism and North Korea's missile and nuclear weapons programmes.
 The two countries in 2014 elevated their relationship to a "Special Strategic Partnership".